csc-training/hip-programming/docs/01-introduction.md

 # GPU as a collection of processors

 ::: notes
-Here we are again hitting the limits of our current model and need to expand it.

-The GPU isn't just a collection of independent vector units.
-It's more like a collection of independent and very simple processors, which contain vector units.
+An even better model of a GPU is a collection of independent and very simple processors, which contain vector units.

 AMD calls these processors Compute Units (CU), Nvidia calls them Streaming Multiprocessors (SM) and Intel has many names for them, one of which is Execution Unit (EU).